-1. Prepare of the galvanized surfaces for painting in accordance with SSPC SP16 and ASTM D6386.
+1. Preparation of galvanized surfaces for painting shall be in accordance with ASTM D6386.

 Paint Application:

 1. Surface cleaning shall be by the solvent cleaning method and surface preparation shall be performed by sweep blasting.

 2. All sweep blasted galvanized railing shall be coated with the subsequent coat(s) within the time frame defined in ASTM D 6386, Sect.
 5.4.1, or within the same 8-hour shift, maintaining manufacturer defined control and environmental conditions.
 The Contractors QC personnel shall document that all parameters were followed.